Schleswig-Holstein: History

-The term "Holstein" derives from Old Saxon Holseta Land, (Holz means wood in modern Standardized German; holt is a now-archaic English word for woods.)
-Originally, the term referred to the central of the three Saxon tribes north of the River Elbe: Tedmarsgoi (Dithmarschen), Holstein and Sturmarii (Stormarn).
+The term "Holstein" derives from Old Saxon Holseta Land (Holz means wood in modern Standardized German; holt is a now-archaic English word for woods.)
+Originally, the term referred to the central of the three Saxon tribes north of the River Elbe: Tedmarsgoi (Dithmarschen), Holstein, and Sturmarii (Stormarn).
 The area inhabited by the tribe of the Holsts lay between the Stör River and Hamburg; after Christianization, their main church was in Schenefeld.
 Saxon Holstein became a part of the Holy Roman Empire after Charlemagne's Saxon campaigns in the late eighth century.
 Beginning in 811, the northern border of Holstein (and thus of the Empire) was the River Eider.

-The term “Schleswig” originally referred to the city of Schleswig.
-The city's name derives from Schlei “inlet” in the east and vik, which meant inlet in Old Norse and settlement in Old Saxon, and is cognate with the "-wick" and "-wich" elements in place-names in Britain.
+The term "Schleswig" originally referred to the city of Schleswig.
+The word Schleswig is a German transliteration of the Danish word Slesvig, which consists of two words: Schlei and vig.
+The Schlei refers to the river at which the city lies, and vig means "inlet" or bay.
+Schleswig, therefore, means (in Danish): "The bay at the river Schlei".
+The Schlei is known as Slien in Danish and is believed to have been used only for the inner Slien (the Great and Little Bay near the city of Schleswig).
+The word is thought to be related to Slæ, which means reeds and aquatic plants found in this area.

 The Duchy of Schleswig, or Southern Jutland, was originally an integral part of Denmark, but in medieval times was established as a fief under the control of the Kingdom of Denmark, having the same relationship with the Danish Crown as, for example, Brandenburg or Bavaria had with the Holy Roman Emperor.
-Around 1100, the Duke of Saxony gave Holstein to Count Adolf I of Schauenburg.
+Around 1100, the Duchy of Saxony gave Holstein to Count Adolf I of Schauenburg.

+The Migration Period

+During the Migration Period, the Jutland peninsula was home to several tribes.
+The Jutes inhabited the most northern part of the peninsula from Grenen to Olger's Dyke.
+This dyke, dating back to around the first century, served as the boundary between the Jutes in the north and the Angles in the south.
+This dyke lost its relevance in the 200s when the Angles expanded northward, leading to the establishment of a new dyke called the Wendish Dyke.
+The southern border of the Angles was marked by the marshes surrounding the Eider, that combined with the dense old-growth forest to the south of the river, formed a natural barrier.
+South of the forest lay the region now known as Holstein, which was divided between the Germanic Saxons, who inhabited the western part, and the Slavic Wagri, who lived in the eastern part.
+In the 8th century, the Wagri became part of the Slavic tribal confederation known as the Obotrites (also known as the Wends by the Danes and Saxons).